sharmabibash/sharmabibash/README.md

 <h1 align="center">Hi 👋, I'm Bibash Sharma</h1>
 <h3 align="center">🚀 A passionate Full Stack Web & Mobile App Developer from Nepal 🇳🇵</h3>
-<h3 align="center">Note : My professional projects Repository has been privated.
-And you can visit deployed through the given link which is available below in About me section ..</h3>
+<h3 align="center">Note: My professional projects repository is private.
+You can visit the deployed versions via the links in the About Me section below.</h3>

 ---